JoemarDeVera/walmart-sales-sql-analysis/README.md

 | Yangon    | A      |
 | Mandalay  | B      |
 | Naypyitaw | C      |

+*Table showing the mapping of each branch to its respective city.*

 ### Insights:
 - The dataset includes three branches, each located in a different city: Yangon (Branch A), Mandalay (Branch B), and Naypyitaw (Branch C).